shouptech/prometheus-class/README.md

 * Alert Manager sending notifications to a webhook of your choice.
 * A Grafana dashboard visualizing things in Prometheus.

 This class will show how to manually do all of these things.
-T

 ## Requirements